 Barry Tobiason is a native of Long Island, NY, who lives in Oneonta and has been serving Hartwick College since August 2006.
 Prior to starting with Hartwick, Barry worked for 20 years as a police officer in the New York City Police Department.
 Barry graduated from Uniondale High School and the New York Police Academy.
 He holds certifications in CPR and First Aid as well as completing all state-mandated security guard training.

 Bert Tobiason a native of Freeport, NY, has been serving Hartwick College since December 2006.
 Prior to coming to Hartwick Bert had a 20-year career with the New York City Police Department, working in the East NY section of Brooklyn.
 He is a graduate of Freeport High School and NYC Police Academy.
 Bert has held certifications as a firearms instructor in the firearms and tactics section of NYPD.
 He has had training in Street Narcotics Enforcement, Mounted Horsemanship Training, and is CPR and AED certified.

 Campus Safety Dispatchers

-Senior Dispatcher Tammy Sweeney has been serving Hartwick College since 2003, starting as a part-timer in the Copy Center and working her way up to her present position as the Senior Dispatcher and supervisor of the mail room's student workers.
-Tammy's prior work experience includes waitress and management positions in area restaurants as well as owning her own diner for four years.
-She graduated from South Kortright Central School and from Utica School of Commerce with a degree in administrative assistant.
-When not at work Tammy enjoys spending time with her children and grandchildren, as well as going to lawn sales with her granddaughter on weekends.
+Senior Dispatcher Tammy Sweeney has been serving Hartwick College since 2003, starting as a part-timer in the Copy Center and working her way up to her present position as the Senior Dispatcher and supervisor of the mail room’s student workers.
+Tammy’s prior work experience includes waitress and management positions in area restaurants as well as owning her own diner for four years.
+She graduated from South Kortright Central School and from Utica School of Commerce with a degree in administrative assistantship.